-Our objective was to partner with the solution vendor to resolve outstanding software defects, work with the data management team to resolve remaining data integrity and cleansing issues.
+Our objective was to partner with the solution vendor to resolve outstanding software defects and work with the data management team to resolve remaining data integrity and cleansing issues.

-Working with operations managers, we streamlined operational processes and reporting in order to decommission the legacy system, transitioned 100% of functionality to the new PAS and ensured the quality of all core functionality.
+Working with operations managers, we streamlined operational processes and reporting in order to decommission the legacy system, transitioned all functionality to the new PAS and ensured the quality.

-- Transitioning cyclical processes from legacy system to new LOB system (actuarial valuation, 1099, COLA, semi-annual interest posting and annual health enrollment)
+- Transitioning cyclical processes from legacy system to a new LOB system (actuarial valuation, 1099, COLA, semi-annual interest posting, annual health enrollment)

-- Transitioning all letters, forms and reports from legacy system to new LOB system
+- Transitioning all letters, forms, and reports from the legacy system to a new LOB system

 - Oversaw the completion of outstanding functional defects and enhancement in the new LOB